geltz/sequa/README.md

   <img src="icon2.png" alt="sequa icon" width="100">
 </p>

 sequa is a generative drum/bassline sequencer and sampling engine.
 it also allows import of custom sounds in-place.

 **controls**

-left/right mouse to add/remove pads and adjust velocity.
-click the top left logo to swap kits. drag audio files onto the reseq or drum labels to load samples.
+left/right mouse to add/remove pads and adjust velocity. click the top left logo to swap kits. load drum samples by clicking/dragging on drum pad titles. load a main sample by dragging onto reseq band.

 **kits**